davidseve/app-dev-ci-cd-poc/gitops-repo/README.md

 #### Example:
 - `environments/dev/values.yaml`: Contains shared configuration values for the `dev` environment.
-- `environments/int/values.yaml`: Contains shared configuration values for the `int` environment.
+- `environments/pre/values.yaml`: Contains shared configuration values for the `pre` environment.

 ### `clusters`
 This folder contains the list of all clusters where applications will be deployed.
 It includes specific configurations for each environment and cluster, shared across all applications.